 You think you have a nice sink?
 Think again.
 Imagine brushing your teeth in this baby!
 The toilet was similarly designed although I’m not sure I found the motif so attractive in that particular location.

 Should you fancy penning a best-selling novel or a letter to Barack then there’s the perfect desk to do it at, complete with brushes to show off your calligraphic skills.

-A dragon stands majestically on the desk – my favorite shot from the day.
+A dragon stands majestically on the desk – my favourite shot from the day.
 A Chinese friend once asked me in all seriousness whether dragons really existed!

 After a busy day running the country what better place to sit and rest your weary legs with a mistress (or two)?

-While snapping away some minions appeared from the servants entrance.
-They delivered these beautiful purple flowers (anyone know what they are?).
+While snapping away some minions appeared from the servant’s entrance.
+They delivered these beautiful purple flowers (does anyone know what they are?).

-All good leaders/dictators should have at least one shark or piranha infested aquarium in which to dispose rogue MI6 agents.
-This one was outside the hotel restaurant and consisted of four interconnected plexiglas arches.
+All good leaders/dictators should have at least one shark or piranha-infested aquarium in which to dispose of rogue MI6 agents.
+This one was outside the hotel restaurant and consisted of four interconnected plexiglass arches.